Hormone Health Part Three

 There are also excellent, plant based, mineral supplements available on the market that are very effective.

 Taking a salt bath is becoming less of a luxury and more of a necessity as each year passes because our food is almost completely lacking in the mineral content we need.
-Follow the link provided in the title of this this paragraph to learn just how serious the situation has become.
+Follow the link provided in the title of this paragraph to learn just how serious the situation has become.

 Genetics & Hormonal Imbalance